mewza/const1/README.md

-with other many handy tools I accumulated devleoping projects, including ZArray, which I am looking for support on compiler level as well, able to quickly reference an array of float vectors by an integer vector returning corresponding float vector array to the integer index vector.
+with other many handy tools I accumulated devleoping projects, including ZArray, which I am looking for support on compiler level as well, able to quickly reference an array of float vectors by an integer vector returning a float vector with values corresponding each of the indices of the index vector.

 This bug in SIMD isinf, isnan has been persistent through many of your XCode releases already, and management seem to out to lunch about it, so get to work, Apple and stop slacking!